Adam: Dense Retrieval Distillation with Adaptive Dark Examples: Experiments

 \subsection{Overall Performance}

-We report the overall evaluation results on MS Marco and TREC Deep Learning 2019 respectively.
-On both benchmark, we not only show the performance of our dual-encoder retriever under knowledge distillation from two different cross-encoder teachers, but also provide comparisons between different choices of construction of candidate set $\mathbb{D}_i$.
+We report the overall evaluation results on MS-MARCO and TREC Deep Learning 2019 respectively.
+On both benchmarks, we not only show the performance of our dual-encoder retriever under knowledge distillation from two different cross-encoder teachers, but also provide comparisons between different choices of construction of candidate set $\mathbb{P}_i$.
 The main results are shown in Table~\ref{tab:main_results}.
 We can draw three main conclusions:

 {\textit{Our created dark examples improve the performance of knowledge distillation over hard negatives and random negatives.}} With the same cross-encoder as the teacher, we analyze the impact of how the candidate set of passages is constructed.
 It can be observed that using random negatives results in poor performance and the integration of hard negative mining indeed improve the performance.
 When equipped with our created dark examples which are even harder than existing hard negatives, our model further makes a substantial improvement over that using hard negatives.